awsdocs/aws-direct-connect-user-guide/doc_source/resilency_toolkit.md

 + Automatically approves your dedicated connections when you have an existing AWS account and you select a known AWS Direct Connect Partner\.
 The Letter of Authority \(LOA\) is available for immediate download\.
 + Automatically creates a support ticket for the dedicated connection approval when you are a new AWS customer, or you select an unknown \(**Other**\) partner\.
 + Provides an order summary for your dedicated connections, with the SLA that you can achieve and the port\-hour cost for the ordered dedicated connections\.
-+ Creates link aggregation groups \(LAGs\), and adds the appropriate number of dedicated connections to the LAGs when you choose a speed other than 1 Gbps or 10 Gbps\.
++ Creates link aggregation groups \(LAGs\), and adds the appropriate number of dedicated connections to the LAGs when you choose a speed other than 1 Gbps, 10 Gbps, or 100 Gbps\.
 + Provides a LAG summary with the dedicated connection SLA that you can achieve, and the total port\-hour cost for each ordered dedicated connection as part of the LAG\.
 + Prevents you from terminating the dedicated connections on the same AWS Direct Connect device\.
 + Provides a way for you to test your configuration for resiliency\.
 You work with AWS to bring down the BGP peering session in order to verify that traffic routes to one of your redundant virtual interfaces\.
 For more information, see [AWS Direct Connect Failover Test](resilency_failover.md)\.